danielsilva2017/app-monitor/README.md

 ## Post thesis

-* New version of sysquery contains the attribute dockerid
+* New version of sysquery contains the attribute dockerid;
-* "Vista por processos" now uses the new version of the Api ( attribute index) to correctly choose the container (more testing will be needed)
+* "Vista por processos" now uses the new version of the Api ( attribute index) to correctly choose the container (more testing will be needed);
-* Small bug corrections UI
+* Small bug corrections UI;
-* Pod view still limited
+* Pod view still limited;
-* Modal shows on filter mode
+* Modal shows if you click in a node that was filtered;

 [![CircleCI](https://img.shields.io/badge/version-1.0.3-blue)]()